-Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count "FOR" and "WITHHOLD AUTHORITY" votes, and, with respect to proposals other than the election of directors, "AGAINST," "ABSTAIN" and broker non-votes.
+Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count (i) "FOR" and "WITHHOLD AUTHORITY" votes for Proposal No. 1, (ii) "FOR," "AGAINST," "ABSTAIN" and broker non-votes with respect to Proposal Nos.
+2, 3, 4 and 5 and (iii) "ONE YEAR," "TWO YEARS," "THREE YEARS," "ABSTAIN" and broker non-votes with respect to Proposal No. 6.
 A broker non-vote occurs when a nominee, such as a broker or bank, holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that proposal and has not received instructions with respect to that proposal from the beneficial owner.
 In the event that a broker, bank, custodian, nominee or other record holder of our common stock indicates on a proxy that it does not have discretionary authority to vote certain shares on a particular proposal, then those shares will be treated as broker non-votes with respect to that proposal.
 Accordingly, if you own shares through a nominee, such as a broker or bank, please be sure to instruct your nominee how to vote to ensure that your vote is counted on each of the proposals.

 If your shares are held by your broker as your nominee (that is, in "street name"), you will need to obtain a proxy form from the institution that holds your shares and follow the instructions included on that form regarding how to instruct your broker to vote your shares.
-Please note that brokers that have not received voting instructions from their clients cannot vote on their clients' behalf on "non-routine" proposals, such as the proposals to elect eight directors and to allow the Company to issue shares of common stock below net asset value (Proposal Nos.
-1 and 2), but may vote their clients' shares on Proposal No. 3.
+Under applicable rules of the New York Stock Exchange, or the NYSE, Proposal Nos.
+1, 2, 3, 5 and 6 are non-routine Proposals, and Proposal No. 4 is a routine Proposal.
+In the event that a broker, bank, or other agent indicates on a proxy that it does not have discretionary authority to vote shares on a non-routine Proposal, then those shares will be treated as broker non-votes.